Minisode 17 | April 20, 2021

-Welcome to “That’s a Hard No” – the podcast about saying no (in all its forms) so you can become the authentic and empowered person that this world needs.
+Welcome to “That’s a Hard No” – the podcast about saying no and setting boundaries so you can become the authentic and empowered you that this world needs.

 Looking for a therapist?
 Here’s a good place to start: psychologytoday.com

 - In this minisode, we briefly revisit our conversation with Reanna and Davis Karousis (episode 13) and how they proactively set boundaries in order to change their family’s patterns of behavior.
 If you missed it, we suggest going back and giving it a listen.
 You’ll love them.